Meet the Staff

 Hello, I'm Mrs D. I love my job especially at Christmas.
 The infant nativity play is amazing.
 I adore the angelic faces and the excitement for when Father Christmas arrives.

 As a child I liked to read Secret Seven books and my favourite book was Black Beauty.

 When I am not working my family and I like to hike and go to the beach where we can climb sand dunes and jump the waves.

 Hello, I'm Miss Hopley.
-I have worked at Manor House for 22 years - since Orchard House Infants joined with Manor Juniors to become one school.
+I have worked at Manor House for 23 years - since Orchard House Infants joined with Manor Juniors to become one school.
 I have worked with all age groups through out the school but mostly in the Infants and particularly with the Reception class.
+This year I am working mornings in Year 1.
 I enjoy my job greatly.
 It is a delight to build relationships with the children and help to guide them through their school life.
-I also teach Cross Stitch club on Tuesday lunchtimes for children in Key Stage 2.
+I also teach Cross Stitch club for children in Key Stage 2.